China virus cases surpass SARS as big economic hit looms

 Australia, South Korea, Singapore, New Zealand and Indonesia were quarantining evacuees for at least two weeks, though the United States and Japan planned shorter, voluntary isolation.

 Three Japanese, from 206 evacuated on Wednesday, were infected, and worryingly two of them had not shown symptoms, Tokyo said.
-A second Japanese flight included nine people showing fever or coughing symptoms, broadcaster NHK said.

 India was the latest nation to report a case, a student of Wuhan University.
 And South Koreans protested at facilities earmarked as quarantine centers, throwing eggs at a minister.